Spyderisk/system-modeller-deployment/README.md

-# SPYDERISK System Modeller Deployment Project
+# Spyderisk System Modeller Deployment Project

 ## Overview

-The purpose of this project is to provide a configured system that can deploy the dockerised SPYDERISK software on a server along with keycloak and mongo containers.
+The purpose of this project is to provide a configured system that can deploy the dockerised Spyderisk software on a server along with keycloak and mongo containers.

 The deployment would be with `docker-compose` executed directly on the server